Diabetes Prevention Program

 Taking prescribed medications, may also help prevent or delay the disease.

-FHS’s Diabetes Prevention Program consists of 25 one-hour sessions over the course of a year.
+FHS’s Diabetes Prevention Program consists of 24 one and one-half hour (1.5) sessions over the course of a year.
 During these small group adult sessions, a trained lifestyle coach facilitates discussions on behavior changes that can improve the health of class participants.

 What you will learn in FHS’s Diabetes Prevention Program